CatalinAmza/crypass/README.md

 # crypass

-256 bit encrypted password saver (32 character key)
+256 bit encrypted password saver

 use with header like "service  ||  id_name  ||  password  ||  comments"

-launch it with full_file_path and key as parameters. example: "python3 crypass.py C:/mypasses.txt thisismykey"
+launch it with full_file_path as parameter. example: "python3 crypass.py C:/mypasses.txt"

 example of decrypted file: http://i.imgur.com/7eZ0ZbF.png

-key initialiazed during first use (comment out line 113: "#decrypt(FILE, key)" for the first usage)
+key initialiazed during first use (comment out line: "#decrypt(FILE, key)" for the first usage)

 USE WITH:
 * python 3.4